Promoting healthier habits in college students through a nostalgic and playful accountability partner for intrinsic motivation.

 IDEATION

-Structured ideation for impactful solutions
+Structured ideation for impactful solutions.

 Keeping all of the above in mind, we decided to use the diverge-converge brainstorming method because it would generate the most amount of ideas in a short period which was necessary given the limited time we had.
-After we individually brainstormed solutions, we placed the following markers on the ideas we came up with to help us categorize and organize our thoughts.

 TANGIBLE